 Maternal Mortality Data in the U.S. Are an Unreliable Mess

 As bad as the numbers sound, the U.S. MMR is widely considered to be an underestimate.
 That is because different methods are used to count deaths related to pregnancy, and reporting is inconsistent.
-The World Health Organization, for instance, defines maternal deaths as the death of a woman while pregnant or within 42 days of the end of a pregnancy.
+The World Health Organization, for instance, defines maternal death as the death of a woman while pregnant or within 42 days of the end of a pregnancy.
 But the Centers for Disease Control and Prevention defines maternal mortality as “the death of a woman while pregnant or within one year of the end of a pregnancy.”
-Both these definitions exclude accidental or incidental causes of death.
+Both definitions exclude accidental or incidental causes of death.
 The difference in time frame for maternal mortality is further complicated at the state level, where data collection from death certificates is not comparable because of different definitions of the cause and time of death.
-States could fix this problem by creating standardized maternal mortality review committees, which comprehensively evaluate each maternal death and discuss the factors that contributed to the outcome.
+States could fix this problem by creating standardized maternal mortality review committees that comprehensively evaluate each maternal death and discuss the factors that contributed to the outcome.

 Who Is Dying?

 It’s common to blame women for their own deaths.
-Many scientific publications have cited that women are coming to pregnancy older (called advanced maternal age, or geriatric pregnancy), sicker (with hypertension, diabetes or other chronic illnesses) and fatter (that is, suffering from obesity).
+Many scientific publications have cited that women are coming to pregnancy older (called advanced maternal age, or geriatric pregnancy), sicker (with hypertension, diabetes or other chronic illnesses) and fatter (that is, with obesity).
 But even in studies that control for age, chronic disease and obesity, the MMR in the U.S. still far exceeds rates in similarly wealthy nations.
-In a 2016 report that looked at pregnancy-related death disparities among states, the authors wrote that “excellent care is apparently available but is not reaching all the people.”
+In a 2016 report that looked at pregnancy-related death disparities among states, the authors wrote that “excellent care is apparently available but is not reaching all the people.

-Why Are Mothers Dying—and How Many Causes Are Preventable?
+Why Are Mothers Dying—And How Many Causes Are Preventable?

 Pregnancy exacerbates existing clinical conditions such as cardiovascular disease (including high blood pressure), enlarged heart and an irregular heartbeat.
 Black women are more likely to have these conditions before, during and after pregnancy.
-Chronic, toxic stress—the way that experiences of discrimination are embodied—has been shown to make these conditions worse.
+Chronic toxic stress—the way that experiences of discrimination are embodied—has been shown to make these conditions worse.
 But in the U.K., for example, there were only two deaths from preeclampsia and eclampsia over a three-year period, according to a 2018 study, suggesting deaths from these hypertensive disorders of pregnancy are highly preventable.
 Life-threatening heavy bleeding, or hemorrhage, is also one of the major risk factors for death and is easily preventable.
-One way this can be done is to develop checklists that document bleeding over time and interventions to address it; these checklists must be accessible to all members of a health care team.
+One way this can be done is to develop checklists that document bleeding over time and interventions to address it; these checklists must be accessible to all members of a health-care team.

 How the U.S. Is Tackling the Problem—Or Not